Report: Investment land – how much per square meter in Poland?

 Analysis of prices on the market of investment land for warehouse and production development - Report AXI IMMO - "Investment land for warehouse and production projects in Poland".

-Healthy occupier demand combined with high development activity have in recent years resulted in increased appetite for investment land for industrial and logistics properties in Poland.
-Plot prices have risen as a result in the most attractive locations.
-Suitable, well-located greenfield land has become scarce, which has turned developers’ attention to brownfield plots.
+Healthy occupier demand combined with high development activity has, in recent years, resulted in increased appetite for investment land for industrial and logistics properties in Poland.
+Plot prices have risen in the most attractive locations.
+Suitable, well-located greenfield land has become scarce, prompting developers to turn to brownfield plots.
 The Covid-19 pandemic has not had a material impact on the demand-supply balance in the land market.

 High demand for investment plots

 Over the last two years, demand for investment plots has been the highest around the largest urban centres in the country.
-Warsaw, Wrocław, Upper Silesia, Łódź and Poznań are still the most sought after locations.
+Warsaw, Wrocław, Upper Silesia, Łódź and Poznań are still the most sought-after locations.
 This group has been joined in recent years by Tricity and Kraków.
-Moreover, Western Poland has enjoyed increased demand due to the region’s proximity to the German border.
-There has also been significant interest in production and logistics facilities in Eastern Poland, where access to workers is relatively good and labour costs are attractive.
+Moreover, Western Poland has seen increased demand due to its proximity to the German border.
+There has also been significant interest in production and logistics facilities in Eastern Poland, where access to workers is relatively good, and labour costs are attractive.
 Other new locations continue to emerge as they are being unlocked by rapidly improving road infrastructure.

 -“Supply of investment plots in key distribution hubs such as Warsaw, Kraków, Bielany near Wrocław, Stryków near Łódź or Komorniki near Poznań is highly limited.
 Developers and owner-occupiers are therefore often forced to seek plots nearby, close to adjacent interchanges, where availability tends to be higher.
 This is helped by infrastructure improvements, with new sections of expressways and motorways opening up new locations.
 For example, extending the A2 motorway east of Warsaw promoted the Stary Konik and Mińsk Mazowiecki markets, while extending the A1 motorway put Częstochowa on Poland’s logistics map”. – explains Tomasz Oborski, Head of Land Advisory, AXI IMMO.

-Ongoing growth of e-commerce is fuelling demand for land suitable for last mile logistics facilities.
-Such urban plots are increasingly scarce however, and their price is high.
+Ongoing e-commerce growth is fuelling demand for land suitable for last-mile logistics facilities.
+Such urban plots are, however, increasingly scarce, and their prices are high.
 As a result, developers are forced to either place competitive bids on the last remaining greenfield sites or pursue brownfield investments on post-industrial sites.
 Urban plots are particularly sought after in Warsaw, Upper Silesia and Wrocław.

 Investment land prices in Poland – how much per square meter?

 Land prices in Warsaw far exceed those recorded in other parts of the country.
-An average price of investment land that is prepared for warehouse development oscillates around PLN 450-650 per sqm.
+The average price of investment land prepared for warehouse development ranges from PLN 450 to 650 per sqm.
 Plots further out of the city are more affordable, at PLN 250-350 per sqm in the second zone, which includes e.g. Pruszków and Nadarzyn, and just PLN 100 per sqm in the third zone, in locations such as Sochaczew or Teresin.
-The Kraków land market takes the second spot, with transaction prices at PLN 400-450 per sqm and Wrocław comes third with rates between PLN 180 and 300 per sqm.
-Average prices on other Polish markets are in the range of PLN 100-200 per sqm and they depend on the level of demand as well as the level of structural supply of land.
-Presence of local plans and the quality of local infrastructure also affect prices of land in a given location.
+The Kraków land market takes second place, with transaction prices at PLN 400-450 per sqm, and Wrocław comes third, with rates between PLN 180 and 300 per sqm.
+Average prices on other Polish markets are in the range of PLN 100-200 per sqm and depend on demand and the level of land supply.
+The presence of local plans and the quality of local infrastructure also affect land prices in a given location.

 – “The role of local authorities cannot be underestimated.
 The process of obtaining a building permit is often much easier and quicker in smaller towns compared to large urban centres, where investors from various segments of commercial and residential real estate compete for plots”. – adds Tomasz Oborski.